Victron MPPT Charge Controllers are Professional Grade

 Comparison

 Additionally, the controller stores 46 days of the following trends: battery voltage, temperature, and PV volts and amps.
-In addition to Bluetooth connectivity, the controller has a proprietary serial port to connect to other Victron devices or interface with multiple industry-standard protocols.
+In addition to Bluetooth connectivity, the controller has a proprietary serial port for connecting to other Victron devices or interfacing with multiple industry-standard protocols.

-The controller has a 4.8 out of 5 global rating on Amazon.
-A small percentage of bad reviews said that the controller install instructions are not user-friendly.
+The controller has a 4.6/5 global rating on Amazon.
+A small percentage of bad reviews said that the controller installation instructions are not user-friendly.
 This may not be the controller for a newbie unless you have the patience to read the fine print.

 Renogy Rover 40A 12/24 MPPT Charge Controller

-Notably, the Renogy can work as a boost controller, which means it can charge a battery when the PV panel output voltage is less than the battery voltage.
+Notably, the Renogy can act as a boost controller, meaning it can charge a battery when the PV panel’s output voltage is lower than the battery voltage.
 The Victron requires that the PV voltage is +5 the battery voltage.
 It is generally better to have the PV voltage above the battery voltage.
 To learn more about matching solar panels to charge controllers, click here.

 - 4-stage intelligent charging for all popular battery profiles and programmable custom profiles;